JDRomano2/ASAP2/README.md

 ### Running ASAP2

-The main script in ASAP2 is `bin/asap2.rb`.
-After meeting all the prereqs and configuring the TNT installation directory and default email address (see above), the script can be run by navigating to the `bin/` directory and executing:
+The main scripts in ASAP2 are in the `bin` directory.
+After meeting all the prereqs and configuring the TNT installation directory and default email address (see above), the first script can be run by navigating to the `bin/` directory and executing:

 ```
-ruby asap2.rb [options]
+ruby asap2_1_blast.rb
 ```
 Under the normal (i.e., no options specified) execution procedure, ASAP2 will ask you to input the NCBI GI numbers for all of the human genes of interest, separated by spaces.
 For example: